2StepsFr0mHell/playground-rcjturu9/markdowns/welcome.md

-The goal of this playground is to learn some basic stuff about Dart.
+This playground is extracted and adapted from the [official Dart tutorial for Java developers at codelabs.developers.google.com](https://codelabs.developers.google.com/codelabs/from-java-to-dart/#1).
+The playground is a Github repo, feel free to contribute!

 It is highly recommended to know the basics of Java to be able to complete this playground.

-Here below is the Java program we'd like to create in Dart: it instantiates a new bicycle and speeds up:
+Here below is the Java program we'd like to create in Dart: it instantiates a new bicycle and speeds up.

 ```java runnable
 // { autofold